 If you want to get a sense of what my digital work is like, a good place to start is the Distance Machine.
 The Distance Machine is a web-based program (which you can try in your browser right now) that identifies words in historical texts that were uncommon at particular points in time.
 The idea is to find the opposite of archaisms—words that seem ordinary to us now, but that had not yet become common at the time when a text was written.
 I published an article about the project in American Literature; the source code is on GitHub.

 I am currently working on a book project tentatively titled Symbols Purely Mechanical: Language, Modernity, and the Rise of the Algorithm, 1600-1900.
-This project examines the changing ways people thought about algorithms in the three centuries preceding the emergence of the modern computer.
-Through readings of texts from the histories of semiotics (Condillac, Humboldt), poetics (Wordsworth, Poe), and mathematics (Leibniz, Boole), I show that computation as we know it is founded on a dualism between culture and science that developed in the eighteenth and nineteenth centuries.
-Since around 1800, I argue, culture has been seen as arising organically from the life of a community, whereas the technical details of algorithms are treated as changeable at will.
+Bringing together the histories of linguistics, poetics, and mathematics, this book examines the changing ways people thought about algorithms in the three centuries preceding the emergence of the modern computer.
+Starting around 1800, I argue, people began to draw a newly sharp line between the technical aspects of algorithmic systems, which are treated as changeable at will, and cultural factors, which are seen as existing beyond the direct control of any individual.
 It is because of this compartmentalization, I maintain, that the idea of progress plays such a persistent role in discussions of digital technologies; similarly to the Modernist avant garde, computing machines have license to break with the established meaning-making practices of a community and thus to lead culture in new directions.
 As an alternative to this technocratic arrangement, I call for a poetic approach to computation that embraces misalignments between algorithm and meaning.